seaniemc/AI-neuralnet-mazegame/README.md

 + Hard: Has 60 normal spiders and 10 hunting.
 Warrior has full health.

 The enemys health is randomly generated and the paramters for the values change depending on the difficulty selected by the user.
-All hunting spiders use the Astar Algorithm
+All hunting spiders use the Astar Algorithm.

+**Game Clues**

+The game allows users to collect and use clues, to speed up the search for the goal.
+As the game is started it randomly selects one of the algorithims stated above.